Emblems & Recognition

 The SPS Emblem

-can be obtained by climbing 25 peaks on the list, including 10 emblem peaks, and be a SPS member.
+can be obtained by climbing 25 peaks on the list, including 10 emblem peaks, and be a SPS member in good standing.

 The Senior Emblem